 Play Meadow

-Sometimes ordinary grass is beautiful, yet on the off chance that you are burnt out on cutting, why not take a stab at something else?
-Some ground covers can give a soft, springy surface that kids love running on, and they require next to zero cutting.
+Sometimes ordinary grass is beautiful, yet if you are burnt out on cutting, why not take a stab at something else?
+Some ground covers can give a soft, springy surface that kids love running on, and they require almost no cutting.

-If you would like to keep the grass, consider how much garden your kids indeed use a small fix might be elegant, leaving more room for other innovative elements like water, sand and edibles.
+If you want to keep the grass, consider how much of the garden your kids use.
+A minor fix might be elegant, leaving more room for innovative elements like water, sand, and edibles.

 Outdoor Chalkboard with Rock Climbing Holds

-Add an ordinary chalkboard wall with some little holes that are held for rock climbing.
-Just make sure kids don’t draw below while other children’s climb!
+Add an ordinary chalkboard wall with a few small holes for rock climbing.
+Just make sure kids don’t draw below while other children climb!

 Truck Play Zone

-Any free space area in the garden can be quite easily turned into a “Play Zone” for toy trucks, slides, swings etc.; leave a patch of dirt bare and plunk down some vehicles and digging tools.
+Any free space in the garden can be quite easily turned into a “Play Zone” for toy trucks, slides, swings, etc. Leave a patch of dirt bare and plunk down some vehicles and digging tools.

 Edible Beds with Inviting Paths

-Kids get excited for eating their vegetables when they’ve developed them in their terrace.
+Kids get excited about eating vegetables when they’ve grown them on their terrace.

 Growing a blend of fun edibles (like sugar snap peas and mint), soft and touchable plants (like sheep’s ear), and fresh flowers implied for cutting means there is always something interesting to do in the garden.